bmc/daemonize/index.md

 ## Introduction

-*daemonize* is a command-line utility that runs a command as a Unix daemon.

 *daemonize* runs a command as a Unix daemon.
 As defined in W. Richard Stevens’ 1990 book, [*UNIX Network Programming*][] (Addison-Wesley, 1990), a daemon is “a process that executes ‘in the background’ (i.e., without an